pingcap/docs-tidb-operator/en/pd-recover.md

 ---
-title: Use PD Recover to Recover the PD cluster
+title: Use PD Recover to Recover the PD Cluster
 summary: Learn how to use PD Recover to recover the PD cluster.
 category: reference
 ---

-# Use PD Recover to Recover the PD cluster
+# Use PD Recover to Recover the PD Cluster

 [PD Recover](https://pingcap.com/docs-cn/stable/reference/tools/pd-recover) is a disaster recovery tool of PD, used to recover the PD cluster which cannot start or provide services normally.